Meghana-2005/Diabetic-retinopathy-classification/README.md

 ### How it works:
 1. User uploads a fundus image.
 2. Image is preprocessed and passed to the model.
-3. The DR stage is predicted and displayed along with care tips.
+3. The DR stage is predicted and displayed.

 ## File Structure